herrkraatz/react-styling/README.md

 # React Styling

-This tutorial shall help making a decision easier about which styling strategy to take (or which combination).
+This tutorial shall show fundamentally, what styling patterns are possible, and help making a decision easier about which styling pattern (strategy) to take.

+Thoughts:

+- The right styling strategy (or combination of!) always depends on your own individual needs.
+- In my opinion it's mostly about the question how interactive/sexy vs. static/formal/seriously your application should appear to the user.
+The more interactivity you need, the more you need to move from plain CSS to JavaScript to enable your dynamic styling (as a function of state).

 All 6 strategies are implemented independent from each other and you can simply try out the 6 examples.